Part 5 - Global warming levels (ii)

 using some new functions and methods

-how to expand the analyis from single models to many models
+how to expand the analysis from single models to many models

 assess TXx at different global warming levels

-see how spatial patterns are smoothed out when averaging over several climate models
+see how spatial patterns are smoothed when averaging across multiple climate models

 Preparation